snake-fan/KnowAct/docs/UserSimulator.md

 It should not include hidden mastery or evidence from neighboring nodes merely because of graph edges.

-If a question grounds to no nodes, the simulator should give a natural clarification or non-answer without using hidden map content.
+If a question grounds to no nodes, the **Simulator Answer Policy** should choose a natural clarification or non-answer without using hidden map content.

 No-grounding answers and multiple-question clarifications are still visible simulator answers.
 They should be recorded as visible observations when used inside an episode, because the tested agent spent a turn.